How Michigan is Handling Safe and Responsible Gambling in 2022

 Self-Exclusion Systems

 Just as you can restrict access to your online gaming accounts, there are ways to exclude yourself from retail betting locations inside the state.
-To do this, go to any cage and ask for a Self-Limit Access Program form.
-Complete this form and you’ll be restricted from buying/cashing in chips at a casino or network.
+To do this, go to any cage and ask for a Self-Limit Access Program form or visit the Michigan Gaming Control Board's website.
+Complete this form, and you’ll be restricted from buying/cashing in chips at a casino or network.

 Outside Help

 The final way to stay safe or get help is to contact a problem gambling organization.
-There are various local agencies offering support, advice, and direct action as required.
+Various local agencies offer support, advice, and direct action as required.
 So, if you’ve used all the responsible gambling tools available but are still struggling, contact one of these organizations:

 The Maryland Alliance for Responsible Gambling